fabiosenracorrea/Trybe/05_JS_DOM_MANIPULATION/5.1 - DOM Manipulaton & Selectors/readme.md

 11. Write a JavaScript program to highlight the bold words of the following paragraph, on mouse over a certain link.
 ```

-#### Commnets
+#### Comments

-Prety basic exercises, so nothing extra to add at this time.
+Pretty basic exercises, so nothing extra to add at this time.

 ###### Feedback